 - Property Damage Liability – $5,000 per accident

-- Medical Benefits – $5,000 medical coverage for you and others covered by your policy
+- Medical Benefits – $5,000 medical coverage for you and others in the vehicle with you regardless of fault

 However, you should consider adding important coverages for increased protection.

 For high coverage, you can consider increasing your liability limits and opting for the following relevant coverages: